BlainesTub/STEM-Skyprobe/README.md

 Linux:

 `/home/users/(Your username)/Arduino/libraries`

+## Installing the Sensor Calibration Library

+In order for the sketch to upload correctly, the SensorCalibration library's containing must be moved from it's location in STEM-Skyprobe/SensorCalibration to the same location that you moved the Sparkfun library in the previous step.

 ## Wiring
 Information on how to wire the skyprobe for both testing and launch are available in the two fritzing sketches included in the repository.